-Robert Kelly "Rob" Thomas (born February 14, 1972) is a German-born American singer and songwriter.
-He went to high school at Lake Brantley High School.
-He is the primary songwriter and lead singer of the band Matchbox Twenty.
-Thomas also records and performs as a solo artist.
-Thomas earned three Grammy Awards for co-writing and singing on the Santana triple-platinum hit "Smooth", on the album Supernatural in 1999.
+Robert Kelly Thomas (born February 14, 1972) is an American singer, songwriter, record producer and multi-instrumentalist, best known as the lead singer of alternative rock band Matchbox Twenty.
+Thomas also records and performs as a solo artist, with "Lonely No More" released in 2005 becoming his biggest solo chart success.
+Thomas earned three Grammy Awards for co-writing and singing on the 1999 hit "Smooth" by Santana.

-He has also lent his songwriting talents to such artists as Tom Petty, Willie Nelson, Mick Jagger, Marc Anthony, Pat Green, Taylor Hicks, Travis Tritt and Daughtry.
+He has been a songwriter for such artists as Willie Nelson, Mick Jagger, Marc Anthony, Pat Green, Taylor Hicks, Travis Tritt and Daughtry.